Create a 3D scene for a new building project

 - When you are done reviewing the web page information, come back to ArcGIS Pro and close the pop-up.

 - Press Ctrl+S to save the project.

 Your scene now contains the integrated mesh layer displaying the city of Frankfurt in great detail and a polygon feature representing the construction area for the new building.
 Next, you'll add the 3D representation of the planned building.

 You'll now add the 3D representation of the planned building, and customize its display.

-- In the Catalog pane, if necessary, expand Folders and expand Frankfurt_Construction_Planning.
+- In the Catalog pane, under the Project tab, if necessary, expand Folders and expand Frankfurt_Construction_Planning.